CobbyElsonfx/Code-Future/README.md

 - [📝 License](#license)

-# 📖Portfolio Website <a name="about-project"></a>
+# 📖Code Future <a name="about-project"></a>

-**Portfolio Website** The project I'm working on is called "My Portfolio."
-It aims to create a personal portfolio website to showcase my design skills and serve as a platform for applying responsive mobile design techniques, media screen integration, and flexbox layout principles that I have learned and practiced.
+**Portfolio Website** The project I'm working on is called "Code Future."
+It aims to serve as a digital representation for Code Future Academy , by show casing their values,goals and some other detais about the company.

 ## 🛠 Built With <a name="built-with"></a>